Faisalsaddiqui/signup-fun/README.md

 ## Usage
 - **Sign Up:** Enter user details (such as name, email, password) to create a new account.

-**• Login and Task Management:** After signing up, log in to access the task management interface.
+- **Login and Task Management:** After signing up, log in to access the task management interface.

-**• Future Enhancements Database Integration:** Connect to a database for persistent data storage.
+- **Future Enhancements Database Integration:** Connect to a database for persistent data storage.

-**• Enhanced UI:** Improve the form interface with JavaFX or Swing.
+- **Enhanced UI:** Improve the form interface with JavaFX or Swing.

-**• Additional Features:** Add more tasks and functionalities for a better user experience.
+- **Additional Features:** Add more tasks and functionalities for a better user experience.

 ## Contributing
 Contributions are welcome!
 If you’d like to contribute, please fork the repository and create a pull request.